M1903 Springfield: Adoption

 The retooling was almost complete when it was decided another change would be made.
 It was to incorporate improvements discovered during experimentation in the interim, most notably the use of pointed ammunition, first adopted by the French in the 1890s and later other countries.
 The round itself was based on the .30-03, but rather than a 220-grain (14 g) round-tip bullet fired at 2300 ft/s, it had a 150-grain (9.7 g) pointed bullet fired at 2800 ft/s; the case neck was a fraction of an inch shorter as well.
 The new American cartridge was designated Cartridge, Ball, Caliber .30, Model of 1906.
-The M1906 cartridge is better known as the .30-06 Springfield round, used in many rifles and machine guns, and is still a popular civilian cartridge to the present day.
+The M1906 cartridge is better known as the .30-06 Springfield round, used in many rifles and machine guns, and is still a popular civilian cartridge.
 The rifle's sights were again re-tooled to compensate for the speed and trajectory of the new cartridge.

 By the time of the 1916 Pancho Villa Expedition, the M1903 was the standard issue service rifle of US forces.
 Some rifles were fitted with both the Warner & Swasey Model 1913 and 1908 "musket sights" during the campaign, "musket sights" being the vernacular at the time for telescopic sights.
-Anecdotal evidence at the time indicates that some of the rifles were fitted with Maxim suppressors, which would make them the first suppressed rifles used by the US military.
-The Warner & Swasey Model 1913 musket sight continued to see service after the Pancho Villa Expedition and during World War I but was eventually deemed inadequate and was removed from the US Army's inventory by the 1920s.
+The Warner & Swasey Model 1913 musket sight continued in use after the Pancho Villa Expedition and during World War I, but was eventually deemed inadequate and had been removed from the US Army's inventory by the 1920s.

+The military tested several M1903 rifles with Maxim suppressors starting in 1909, and requisitioned 500 in 1910 to be used for recruit training.
+Anecdotal evidence indicates that some of the M1903 rifles during the Pancho Villa Expedition were fitted with Maxim suppressors, possibly making them the first suppressed rifles used in the field by the US military; however, during World War I American M1903s were not fitted with suppressors due to opposition from officers and the suppressor precluding the use of a bayonet.